ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Related Work

-In this work, we apply the conversational AI explanations to the human scientific writing tasks, in which humans submit their writings to the system and iteratively make a sequence of small decision-making process based on the AI feedback and explanations.
+In this work, we apply conversational AI explanations to human-AI scientific writing tasks, in which humans submit their writings to the system and iteratively make a sequence of small decision-making processes based on AI feedback and explanations.
 As \emph{writing is a goal-directed thinking process}~\citep{gero2022design}.
 The goal of the \convxai system is to support writers to \emph{understand the feedback} and further \emph{improve their writing} outputs.
-Therefore, we aim to evaluate the effects of conversational AI explanations in terms of not only helping users understand the AI prediction but also improve the writing performance.
+Therefore, we aim to evaluate the effects of conversational AI explanations in terms of not only helping users understand the AI prediction but also improving writing performance.